Dr. Do More Fund

 Meet Dr. Do More.

 Every animal adopted from Heartland has been spayed or neutered, microchipped and vaccinated before they are adopted.
 While adoption fees cover these expenses, there just isn’t funding in our budget to cover extraordinary expenses as a non-profit organization with limited resources.
 The Dr. Do More Fund was created to enable Heartland Animal Shelter to provide care for treatable animals that require specialized medical or behavioral care and rehabilitation.
-This helps us save more homeless pets within our service area, and those we would not otherwise have the resources to save.
+This helps us save more homeless pets that we would not otherwise have the resources to save.

-If you would like to make a general donation for animals in need of the Dr. Do More Fund’s assistance, please donate below.
+If you would like to make a general donation for animals in need of the Dr. Do More Fund’s assistance, please do so below.
 You can also read on to make a donation toward a specific animal currently in need of support.

 Dr. Do More Animals Needing Help

-If you would like to help Heartland “do more”, please donate to one of the animals in need below.
+If you would like to help Heartland “do more” for a specific animal currently in need of support, please click on their button below.
 If you would like to send a check, click on the “Donate Now” button and you will be given the option to make an offline donation along with instructions of where to mail the check.
 In the event that more donations are received for a particular animal than needed to cover their expenses, the remaining funds will be put in the Dr. Do More Fund to help other animals needing urgent care.

 The Start of the Dr. Do More Fund – Esther’s Tale